joaomilho/Enterprise/README.md

 All Enterprise™ use the extension "E™".
 This is to make clear these files are under a trade mark in a quick glance.

-Your folder structure dependends on the name of your disruptive class (see more below).
+Your folder structure dependends on the name of your disruptive class.
 Let's say your disruptive class is called `fdcDeepLearningDataScienceHolisticFizzBuzzSynergicFrameworkManager`, each word represents a nested folder you have to create, in addition to the standard `/com/enterprise/disruptive`.
 So your folder structure will look like: